Table of Contents

 Do you think only accidents or impacts alone can cause injuries to the human body?
 Then you’re off-base.
 Even repetitive stress or overuse of your body part could spawn disabilities to your body.
 The so-called injuries to your muscles and skeletal system are known as musculoskeletal disorders.

 Musculoskeletal disorders are defined as injuries or impairments to the musculoskeletal system of the human body like muscles, nerves, tendons, ligaments, spinal discs, and blood vessels.
+In short, they are the diseases of the joints and muscles.

 Research by the Global Burden of Disease in 2017 revealed that around 1.3 billion musculoskeletal disorders cases were reported worldwide from 1990 to 2017.
 Among these cases, 121,000 people lost their lives, and 138.7 million people were destined to lead their lives in disability due to repetitive motion injuries or impairments.